 All of the details about how you’re charged for your energy should be listed on your last or current power bill.
 There’s no stock standard electricity bill, so where you’ll find this information will differ from provider to provider.

 Which providers offer guaranteed energy discounts?

-Guaranteed energy discounts aren’t as frequently seen as their pay on time counterparts.
+Unconditional energy discounts aren’t as frequently seen as their pay on time counterparts.
 However, there are still lots of providers offering the discount on select plans.
-Here are the providers offering guaranteed energy discounts within NSW, VIC, South East QLD, SA and ACT:
+Here are the providers offering unconditional energy discounts within NSW, VIC, South East QLD, SA and ACT: